Case Studies

 Potential malicious behaviour is either member submitted or automatically detected by our Deception Detector AI model.
 A portion of these cases are automatically sanctioned due to having a high ML probability indicator.
 But the majority of the cases need to be moderated.

-It is then up to a member of the Member Safety Team at Bumble team to decide whether the case breaks the company community guidelines and they will apply a sanction — either block, warn or no sanction.
+It is then up to a member of the Member Safety Team at Bumble to decide whether the case breaks the company community guidelines and they will apply a sanction — either block, warn or no sanction.
 This is done on our in-house Abuse Moderation application.
 It’s an essential cog in the system that keeps millions of Bumble members safe, and has many useful features that was helping moderators throughput dozens of cases each per hour.

 Info